 - MASTER PLAN ACTIONS - 1.
 Update the zoning code, including: - a.
 Develop an Overlay Zoning District for the Lower Rail District that permits the existing, but somewhat improved condition to persist for the area south of Palmer Street. - b.
 Modify the MX District to enable the urban development envisioned for the Rail District, consider the following: - Exempt LA-01 (E) and (F), as is true in Downtown, or at a minimum that plantings in the MX District are only required within the streetscape and within open areas of the property, not based on a minimum number of trees per residential unit. - ii.
-MX District zoning should be carefully analyzed by contracting multiple architects to complete preliminary building designs for mixed-use buildings on existing sites, small and large, with and without on-site parking, attempting to achieve capacity.
-The architects should be requested to discuss and present challenges and constraints that are faced in the process.
-Some challenges require testing to uncover. - 2.
+MX District zoning should be carefully analyzed in the future zoning code update due to a potential mismatch between the MX District standards and the characteristics of existing sites, small and large, with and without on-site parking. - 2.
 Update the 1999 Eton Road Corridor Plan, including: - a.
-Increase connectivity for pedestrians, bikes, and cars for the area south of Hazel Street, including future rail crossings. - b.
-Provide access to the Troy Transit Center and consider the development of surrounding properties, including the School District bus parking lot and the DPS facility.
+Increase connectivity for pedestrians, bikes, and cars for the area south of Hazel Street, including future rail crossings. - Provide access to the Troy Transit Center and consider the development of surrounding properties, including the School District bus parking lot and the DPS facility. - 3.
+Study shared-use streets, including a shared-use street section along Cole and Commerce Streets. - 4.
+Create a Mixed-use Districts Parking Plan, including study of DPW building redevelopment to

-- 3. Sudy shared-use streets, including a shared-use street section along Cole and Commerce Streets. - 4.
-Create a Mixed-use Districts Parking Plan, including study of DPZ building redevelopment to occupy a portion of a public parking facility in its place. - 5.
+- include a public parking facility on site. - 5.
 Update the Parks & Recreation Master Plan, including constructing the contemplated linear park and trail along the railroad.